zekzekus/dotfiles/README.md

 ## VIM Configuration

 My very personal Vim configuration.
-Visually unattractive (no fancy status or tab line with fancy Powerline symbols (actually no status line at all :)) but functionally cool stuff.
 I do Python development at work on a daily basis.
 Also I need to read (more than writing) Javascript code (mostly ReactJS).
 My personal interests at the moment includes Clojure, Haskell, Rust and Go programming languages to play on my free time.
 So this configuration supports these 6 languages.
-Except Go and Clojure, all other language supports comes from corresponding Language Server.
+Except Javascript, Go and Clojure, all other language supports comes from corresponding Language Server.
 Some more details below.

 * Compatible with both [Vim >=8](https://www.vim.org/) and [Neovim](https://neovim.io/).